iltommi/qdb-documentation/source/reference/wrpmed.rst

 The wrpme daemon does not require privileges (unless listening on a port under 1024) and can be launched from the command line.
 From this command line it can safely be stopped with CTRL-C. On UNIX, CTRL-Z will also result in the daemon being suspended.

 .. important::
     A valid license is required to run the daemon (see :doc:`../license`).
+The path to the license file is specified by the :option:`--license-file` option.

 Configuration
 =====================